How big is the food waste problem ?

 Oddbox is committed to operating in the most socially and environmentally responsible way, and will re-invest a majority of its profits to further the mission to tackle food waste.

-Our goal is to tackle 5% of the pre-farm gate (produce lost or wasted before it leaves the farm) fruit and vegetable waste by 2022 (150,000 tonnes) with innovative solutions.
+Our goal is to tackle 5% of the pre-farm gate fruit and vegetable waste by 2022 (500,000 tonnes)in the UK and the EU (produce lost or wasted before it leaves the farm) with innovative solutions.

 How we operate?